-Trump Departs New York Arrives Washington D.C.
-For Inauguration
+Trump Departs New York, Arrives In Washington, D.C., For Inauguration

 “Just landed with Melania; my family.
 Thank you for all of your support.
 I love you – and We will Make America great again.”

-His son Donald Jr. also posted a photo to Instagram showing him and his family exiting the plane.
+His son Donald, Jr. also posted a photo to Instagram showing him and his family exiting the plane.

 “And we are in DC.
 Pretty surreal experience so far.”